gonzalomarcote/take-home-assessment/README.md

 Build it with `docker build -f Dockerfile.checksum -t gonzalomarcote/assessment:latest .`

-4. Use the created image to create a kubernetes deployment with a command that will keep the pod running && 5.
+#### 4. Use the created image to create a kubernetes deployment with a command that will keep the pod running && 5.
 Expose the deployed resource
-You can create a K8s deploymet with a service to expose our image with:
+You can create a K8s [assessment.yaml](./deploy/assessment.yaml) deployment with a service to expose our image with:
 ```
 apiVersion: apps/v1
 kind: Deployment